navneetprasad1311/Automatic-Washing-Machine-Controller-FSM/README.md

             STOP (100)
   </pre>

-  Additionally we included lid safety mechanism (`lid`) where the machine pauses automatically if the lid is opened during certain stages (e.g., Wash, Rinse, Spin) and valves (`input_valve`  `output_drain`) that open and close for a fixed number of clock cycles in those stages.
+  Additionally we included lid safety mechanism (`lid`) where the machine pauses automatically if the lid is opened during certain stages (e.g., Wash, Rinse, Spin) and valves (`input_valve`  `output_drain`) that open or close for a fixed number of clock cycles in those stages to control water flow.

 ---